 the TRUTH about dairy

-We are the only species that consume the milk of another species.
+I usually use filtered water when making my oats but, you can also use your favourite dairy-free milk if you’d like.
+I always opt for dairy-free because dairy is pretty scary.
+Did you know that we are the only species that consume the milk of another species?
 We are also the only species who consumes any type of milk after infancy.
 Not only is dairy completely unnecessary (and unhealthy) for human consumption, but dairy production is inherently cruel.
 Contrary to popular belief cows, like all mammals, must give birth in order to produce milk.
 Just like humans, they carry their baby for 9 months and only lactate for the sole purpose of nourishing their babies.
 All dairy calves are stolen from their mothers within hours of birth.
 This also happens on "humane" or "organic" dairy farms.
 These mothers who are trapped within the system, are artificially and forcibly inseminated year after year, in an invasive procedure.
 They suffer from painful infections like mastitis from being overworked, and the cycle of pregnancy and loss each time their babies are taken from them.
 They wail in agony for their loss.
 When these innocent beings are no longer of use to the dairy farmers, at around 4-5 years of age, their worn out bodies are used for ground beef, restaurant hamburgers or pet food.*

 Quick + Easy Vegan Oatmeal (Refined Sugar-Free + Oil-Free + Gluten-Free Option)